Electric vehicles and our on-street chargepoint rollout

 • Plug in range extended vehicle, known as an Extended-Range Electric Vehicle (E-REV): a vehicle powered by batteries, but with a small petrol/diesel generator fitted, that can help extend the range of the vehicle by topping up the batteries while driving.
 A decision is awaited on whether these will be sold beyond 2035.

-• Plug-in Hybrid Electric Vehicles (PHEV): A vehicle which can be powered both by electric and a conventional diesel/petrol.
+• Plug-in Hybrid Electric Vehicles (PHEV): A vehicle which can be powered both by electric and a conventional diesel/petrol engine.
 It can both be plugged in and fuelled conventionally.
 The vehicle is driven by either or both engines to generate maximum efficiency.
 Sale of new PHEV cars will be banned from 2035.

 • Conventional hybrid, known as a Hybrid Electric Vehicle (HEV): these vehicles have a conventional petrol/diesel engine that is supported by an electric motor, which means higher carbon emissions than any of the above types of vehicle.
 Sale of new HEV cars will be banned from 2035.